patriciaschaffer/patriciaschaffer/README.md

 Recently, however, I've started playing with open source GPT-2 and [Mistral AI](https://github.com/mistralai), locally hosting personas that may be useful for language practice, companionship, wellbeing etc. Now, I am testing RAG to simulate memory in some of those personas.

-**Interested in collaborating with teams working at the intersection of LLMs, human-centered design, and ethical AI** **Feel free to reach out!**
+**Interested in collaborating with teams working at the intersection of LLMs, philosophy of language/mind, human-centered design, AI literacy and ethical AI.**
+**Feel free to reach out!**

 ---